VersionClimber/VersionClimber/README.rst

 Description
 +++++++++++

-Version Climber is a system for package evolution for Data Science.
+Version Climber is a system primarily aimed at Data Scientists to make package evolution efficient and automatic.

-VersionClimber will help you upgrade a multi-package software system to a version that works.
+VersionClimber will help you upgrade a multi-package software system to a configuration that works.

 Content